Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Multi-FR: Multi-stakeholder Fairness-aware Recommendation

 \subsection{Multi-Objective Optimization}

-A Multi-Objective Optimization Problem (MOO) is usually defined as optimizing a set of possibly conflicting objectives.
-Given a set of objectives, the MOO aims to find a solution which can optimize all objectives simultaneously:
+A multi-objective optimization task is usually defined as optimizing a set of possibly conflicting objectives.
+Given a set of objectives, the MOO aims to find a solution that can optimize all objectives simultaneously: